kubedb/docs/docs/guides/percona-xtradb/private-registry/using-private-registry.md

 secret/myregistrykey created
 ```

-If you wish to follow other ways to pull private images see [official docs](https://kubernetes.io/docs/concepts/containers/images/) of kubernetes.
+If you wish to follow other ways to pull private images see [official docs](https://kubernetes.io/docs/concepts/containers/images/) of Kubernetes.

 > NB: If you are using `kubectl` 1.9.0, update to 1.9.1 or later to avoid this [issue](https://github.com/kubernetes/kubernetes/issues/57427).